Silicon

 SILICON REINVENTED

-At QSi we develop the world's finest practical devices for field controlled computing.
-QSi devices compute by rearranging a fixed collection of electrons.
+At QSi we develop the world's first practical implementation of field controlled computing.
+QSi devices compute without transistors by rearranging a fixed collection of electrons.
 This is practical, very fast, and very energy-efficient.

 QSi is changing the face of computing.
 We have created the first practical implementation of an atomic scale architecture that does not use transistors.

 How do we do it?
-The Quantum Silicon approach harnesses electrons in collections of silicon atoms to represent, transmit, and create information.
+The Quantum Silicon approach harnesses our easy access to quantum phenomena in collections of silicon atoms to represent, transmit, and create information.
 Our process uses virtually no current.
-The result is a new generation of computing circuits that are tiny, fast, and cool.
+The result is a new generation of quantum accelerators that are tiny, fast, and cool.

-• Silicon based allowing integration into today’s architecture
+• All-silicon - allowing integration into today’s architecture

 • 100X less power consumed than the best of today’s technology